-Access to this area is covered on pages 313-4 in the book.
+Access to this area is discussed on Pages 313-314 of the book.

-Access to Big Windy Peak, Sheep Mountain and Trail Peak can be accomplished via the Spring Mountain Canyon road system.
+Access to Big Windy Peak, Sheep Mountain and Trail Peak can be accomplished via the Spring Mountain Canyon Road System.
 These roads were built by miners.
-To reach the road from ID-28 turn west off the highway 5.0 south of Gilmore summit.
+To reach the road from ID-28, turn west off the highway 5.0 south of Gilmore summit.
 The road is signed for the Hahn Town Site.
-This road system reaches the Lemhi crest and connects with a west side road that comes up Squaw Creek.
-See [(C)(6.2)] on page 318.
-Be forewarned, there are no guardrails and lots of exposure to steep slopes.
-There is no cell coverage and a tow will cost you a fortune.
-Careless driving could cost you your life.
+This road system reaches the Lemhi Crest and connects with a West Side road that comes up Squaw Creek [see (C)(6.2) on Page 318].
+Be forewarned that there are no guardrails and lots of exposure to steep slopes on this drive.
+There is no cell phone coverage and a tow will cost you a fortune.
+Careless driving could be lethal.

-The roads have Forest Service identification numbers but keep in mind that they are old mining roads and there is no regular maintenance.
+The roads have Forest Service numbers but keep in mind that they are old mining roads and there is no regular maintenance.
 In fact, I cannot find anything on the National Forest site mentioning this road system.
-These roads are rough, 4WD roads that will test driving skills and eat up your tires and your undercarriage if you do not have skid plates.
-Having said this, I must mention meeting a guy who drove his Honda CRV with street tires from the Little Lost River Valley to Hahn.
-He did say, “if I had the sense God gave a golf ball,” he would not have done it.
+These roads are rough, 4WD roads that will test your driving skills and eat up your tires and your undercarriage if you do not have skid plates.
+Having said this, I met a guy who drove his Honda CRV with street tires from the Little Lost River Valley to Hahn.
+He did say, “If I had the sense God gave a golf ball,” he would not have done it.
 Having driven the road in a Toyota Sequoia, I am not sure how he did it.

-John Platt and Robbins climbed Big Windy Peak during the winter utilizing this road system.
-They avoided the upper Spring Mountain Canyon Road’s upper stretches where it crosses steep slopes due to the avalanche danger.
+John Platt and Dan Robbins climbed Big Windy Peak during the Winter using this road system.
+They avoided the upper Spring Mountain Canyon Road’s upper stretches where it crosses steep slopes due to avalanche danger.
 See their trip reports which are linked on the Big Windy Peak page.
-I suspect these roads see a lot of snowmobile use in the winter.
+I suspect that these roads see a lot of snowmobile use during Winter.